ShotaIMO/investigation-of-ReferenceState/README.md

 # investigation-of-ReferenceState

 ## Introduction
-This program is boiled for the following requests.
+This program is builed for the following requests.

   ・Whether Reference State can include and verify in the transaction or not.